Union Pacific's 900 South Line, Salt Lake City

 Some people like Union Pacific.
 Some people don't.
 Some people simply tolerate the company.
 The residents along the 900 South line have their own needs.
 The city has its needs.
 And Union Pacific has its needs as well.
 Depending on your point of view, and what ever your interests might be, one side is wrong and one side is right.
 We should all try to see all sides, because no one knows the full story, nor will we, or should we.
 As with any political event, it all makes for some interesting observation.

-Salt Lake City "playing hardball" with Union Pacific did not work, and by March 2002, the federal Surface Transportation Board denied Salt Lake City's request to stop all future trains, and the city and Union Pacific began talks to find a solution.
+Salt Lake City "playing hardball" with Union Pacific did not work, meaning that a local government cannot impede interstate commerce.
+By March 2002, the federal Surface Transportation Board denied Salt Lake City's request to stop all future trains, and the city and Union Pacific began talks to find a solution.
 At about the same time, a federal District Court also denied Salt Lake City's law suit.
 The solution was to operate trains at no more than 30 mph, and to not blow train horns at each and every crossing, creating what is known as a "quiet zone."
 Also, fences were to be built along the line where children would be in the vicinity of the tracks.

 Work began late 2003 to reconfigure the tracks through UP's Grant Tower interchange to allow higher train speeds, and the project was completed in November 2007.
 Union Pacific and Salt Lake City worked together to request the abandonment of the 900 South Line, and the request was approved in June 2006, to take effect upon the completion of the Grant Tower reconfiguration project.
 The tracks along the route were removed during the summer of 2008, and the right-of-way converted to use as an urban trail for walkers and bikers.

-At some time in late July 2001, Union Pacific sent a letter to Salt Lake City terminating the franchise agreement with the city for the rail line that paralleled 900 South.
+Union Pacific sent a letter to Salt Lake City terminating the franchise agreement with the city for the rail line that paralleled 900 South.
 The railroad stated that intended to reactivate the line and to operate eight to ten, 100-car trains a day through the Glendale and Poplar Grove neighborhoods.
 The franchise agreement was signed in 1989 and expired on June 30, 2003, granting Union Pacific the right to cross certain streets in Salt Lake City.
 The agreement included the city's right to revoke the right to cross city streets for any line not used for nine consecutive months.
-The last UP train to operate on the 900 South Line was "three years ago."
-In the letter, Anderson gave Union Pacific until November 1, 2001 to remove the rails from the crossings and restore the streets. (part from Surface Transportation Board Finance Docket 34090, decided November 7, 2001)
+The last UP train to operate on the 900 South Line was "three years ago," (circa July 1998).
+In the letter, Anderson gave Union Pacific until November 1, 2001 to remove the rails from the crossings and restore the streets.
+(Surface Transportation Board Finance Docket 34090, decided November 7, 2001)

 August 3, 2001